guanqun-yang/wordpress/_posts/2020-09-01-research-questions.md

 - Model Capacity

-    What is the broadly applicable measure of model capacity similar to [a hardware performance benchmark](https://www.maxon.net/en/cinebench) that helps practitioners pick up the suitable model to start building their applications?
+    - What is the broadly applicable measure of model capacity similar to [a hardware performance benchmark](https://www.maxon.net/en/cinebench) that helps practitioners pick up the suitable model to start building their applications?
+    - Note: Model capacity mostly determines the performance upper bound of a model.
+The actual model performance may also related to how the model is trained with what set of hyperparameters.

-    - A straightforward choice is the number of parameters a model has.
+        - Hypothesis: A straightforward choice is the number of parameters a model has.
 However, one may question the correlation between the parameter count and this measure, i.e., the parameter count may need to be a valid proxy for the model capacity.

 - Generalization